cznewt/robophery/docs/source/doc/arch/architecture.rst

 machine learning services.
 Actual RoboPhery application is writtern in Python code compatible with MicroPython used on less expensive microcontrollers.

 Ambient Inteligence System
 ==========================

 On the following Figure, you can see components of our proposed ambient intelligence system and their relationships.
 The central component is the message bus, in our case provided by MQTT broker.
-MQTT is a machine-to-machine connectivity protocol in area of "Internet of Things".
-It was designed as an extremely lightweight publish/subscribe messaging transport.
-It is useful for connections with remote locations where a small code footprint is required and/or network bandwidth is low.
-MQTT broker can handle thousands of messages per second, supports high-availability setups for both high performance and stability.
-Individual Autonomous agents and cloud-based Control system along with time-series databases are connected to this common message bus.

 .. image :: /_static/img/arch/arch_system.png
    :width: 50 %